-Make an appointment with your primary care doctor or a gynecologist if you have signs and symptoms that worry you.
-If you're diagnosed with endometrial cancer, you're likely to be referred to a doctor who specializes in cancers of the female reproductive system (gynecologic oncologist).
+Make an appointment with a member of your care team or a gynecologist if you have symptoms that worry you.
+If you're diagnosed with endometrial cancer, you're likely to be referred to a doctor who specializes in cancers of the reproductive system, called a gynecologic oncologist.

-Because appointments can be brief and there's often a lot to discuss, it's a good idea to be well prepared.
-Here's some information to help you get ready, and what you can expect from your doctor.
+Because appointments can be brief and there's often a lot to discuss, it's a good idea to be prepared.
+Here's some information to help you get ready, and what you can expect from your health care team.

-Your time with your doctor is limited, so preparing a list of questions ahead of time can help you make the most of your time together.
+Your time with your health care professional is limited, so preparing a list of questions ahead of time can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For endometrial cancer, some basic questions to ask your doctor include:
+For endometrial cancer, some basic questions to ask include:

 In addition to the questions that you've prepared, don't hesitate to ask additional questions during your appointment.